Qovery/documentation/website/guides/tutorial/use-an-api-gateway-in-front-of-multiple-services.md

 <Alert type="info">

-In Q4 2022, Qovery will integrate an *API gateway* service.
+In the future, Qovery will integrate an *API gateway* service.
 In the meantime, you can use this tutorial to use an API gateway in front of your apps.

 </Alert>